 To help you make sure you’ve got everything you need, I’ve put together this Half-Life: Alyx PC requirements list, detailing exactly what components you need to get Half-Life: Alyx running as well as all the different VR headset specs it’s compatible with.
-I’ll be taking a much closer look at the game’s performance come launch day, examining how Half-Life: Alyx runs on different VR headsets as well as what kind of experience its minimum PC spec offers versus a more powerful one, but in the mean time, here’s everything need to get your PC Half-Life: Alyx ready.
+You can read more about the game’s performance in my Half-Life: Alyx VR performance article, which examines how Half-Life: Alyx runs on different VR headsets as well as what kind of experience its minimum PC spec offers versus a more powerful one, but for now, here’s everything need to get your PC Half-Life: Alyx ready.

 Half-Life: Alyx PC requirements